コンテンツにスキップ

 - The scariest place is the theater -

--Kanagawa has many art spots such as wonderful museums.
-I often work in such spaces.
+- Kanagawa has many wonderful art museums and other art spots.
+You do a lot of work in those spaces too.
 I don't know if this work can be performed outside of theaters and halls, but is there a big difference between dancing and creating in a theater and not?

 Sakai : The sense of distance is different.
-If it's a stage show, it depends on how it's used, but basically it's a face-to-face ceremony.
-At events, I suddenly find myself dancing in front of a crowd or in a situation where everyone can see me.
-I feel eyes on me from various places.
-I have many opportunities to dance other than on stage, so I'm good at it, or rather I'm pretty good at it.
+On stage, it depends on how you use it, but it's basically face-to-face.
+At events, you might suddenly find yourself dancing in a crowd or in a situation where you have eyes on your back.
+You feel people looking at you from all over.
+I have many opportunities to dance outside of the stage, so I'm good at it, or rather, it suits me quite well.
 However, when it comes to choreography, it's a different story.

 Sakai : There's no escape...

-- KAAT's middle studio is a large space, so whether you're choreographing a solo or being choreographed, you have to face that space.
-You might be cornered.
+- The KAAT studio is a large space, so whether you're choreographing a solo or being choreographed, you have to face that space.
+It may be a bit overwhelming.

-Sakai : I'm not worried about the dance pieces because I'm entrusting myself to Mr. Shirakami's direction.
-As a choreographer, how do you create something with just your body?
-It looks like it will be a simple and original creation that takes care of the person wearing it, the lighting, and the music. body!
-It's not just a question of how to create a space that is fragrant.
+Sakai : I'm not worried about the dance piece because I'm entrusting myself to Shirakami's direction.
+The choreographer is thinking about how to create something using only the body.
+It will be a simple and original creation that places importance on the clothes, lighting and music.
+It's not about the body!
+It's about how to create a fragrant space.

 -Finally, please give us a message and aspirations for our customers.

-Sakai : I hope you enjoy the differences between the two works.
+Sakai : I hope people enjoy the differences between the two works.

 SIRAGA_SAKAI_1

-After the interview, Magcal asked them about their favorite places in Kanagawa Prefecture and their recommended shops.
-The first thing that the two of us have in common is ``nature.''
-Mr. Sakai loves Chigasaki, and Mr. Shirakami loves the Miura coast.
-Mr. Sakai is from Chigasaki, and he recommended Chigasaki, which has a lot of nature such as Satoyama Park.
+After the interview, Magcal asked the two about their favorite places in Kanagawa Prefecture and recommended shops.
+The first thing they both said was that they both had one thing in common: nature.
+Sakai loves Chigasaki, and Shirakami loves Miura Beach.
+Sakai is originally from Chigasaki, and recommended Chigasaki, which has a lot of nature, including Satoyama Park.

-Personally, I was interested in the 70m "wind slide", but since it was very popular with children, the good adult Magcal staff members refrained from going there...
+Personally, I was interested in the 70m "Wind Slide," but it was so popular with kids that the good adult Magcal staff refrained from going...

 Print